senyuanfan/cnn-onset-detection/README.md

 * Matplotlib(optional)

 ## Dataset (used in the paper)
-* Can be obtained from here (until the Google drive links are alive) - <a href>"https://github.com/CPJKU/onset_db/issues/1#issuecomment-472300295"</a>
+* Can be obtained from project google drive folder
 ## Usage

 ### Train the network